📋 How we test

-Measure your visual click reaction speed in milliseconds and test display input lag configurations.
+Measure your visual click reaction speed in milliseconds.
+You can also test other configurations with our display tools.

 💡 Key Takeaway: Visual reaction test scores combine human nervous latency, peripheral polling rates, and screen input lag.
 The average human response speed is **250ms**.
 High refresh rate monitors (144Hz+) and gaming mice can lower scores to below **180ms**.